Stuycs-K/final-project-4-chen-nikkol-wong-christopher/README.md

 - Reveal remaining/false mines when losing

 ## Instructions
-- left click to explore a cell
+- Left-click to explore cells
-- right click to place and un-place a flag
+- Right-click to place or remove flags
-- click on settings button to open settings; reclick to close
+- Click on settings button to open and close settings (settings menu in progress)
-- press any key to restart
+- Press any key to restart and reset board